 The requirement for projects like this can be very niche, from Chinese rap to Mexican ranchero, you can never know exactly what’s required of the project.
 But the project will inform the music, as David demonstrates:

 “Music is so integral; it sets the tone.
 Finding the right piece of music determines everything that comes after.
 It is the atmosphere, it’s the background, it sets the tone.
 It’s always looking for the right piece of music, and it takes weeks.

 “I think it’s a mistake, sound is so important.
 Music is such a vital part of it.
-But for a piece like this there was no point in doing any research beforehand, because you don’t really know what you’re going to need until get into the edit.
+But for a piece like this, there was no point in doing any research beforehand because you don’t really know what you’re going to need until getting into the edit.
 And the time-scale, we went from being greenlit to starting in about 5-6 weeks which is absurdly quick, but it’s down to availability.